jelarsso/CompPhys/project5/README.md

 This folder contains the code for the project in divided in the following files.
 Make sure to edit the makefile to point the gcc-compiler to the correct location for the armadillo-library.

+Requirements are recent versions of python (>3.7) and the module plotly along with the scipy-stack.
+And a c++-compiler with armadillo (>9.900.2)

 algorithms.cpp - contains the functions implemented in .cpp and its .hpp header file.